aida-ugent/MaxEntComb/README.md

-# Scalable graph inference using maximum entropy models with structural constraints
+# Block-Approximated Exponential Random Graphs

 This repository contains the source code, installation and use instructions for the methods presented in the paper:
-*Scalable maximum entropy models on graphs with structural constraints*.
+*Block-Approximated Exponetial Random Graphs*.
 Instructions for replicating the experiments in the paper are also given.

 We provide two different implementations, a Python version for the MaxEnt model with full structural constraints and